TiborBesze/shareatalk/readme.md

 ## Features

 - Registering an account
+- Logging in with an existing account
-- Viewing a talk posted by a user of the application
+- Viewing a talk posted by a registered user

 ## Licence